iyahoo/cl-dbc-lclj/README.markdown

 This provides only macros `defunc` and `with-dbc`.

-`defunc` is stands for DEFUN with design by Contract.
+`defunc` stands for DEFUN with design by Contract.

 ```Lisp
 (defunc add (x y)